 - Who would I spend my time with?

-- Consider your expectations: List all the things you should be, do, or have and consider where that expectation came from.
+- Consider your expectations: List everything you should be, do, or have, and consider where that expectation came from.
 If it’s anything but a healthy expectation for yourself (i.e., I should be a loving mother or father), try to let it go.
-It may be that it came from societal pressures, the desires of someone close to you, or old expectations you had for yourself.
+It may be that it came from societal pressures, the desires of someone close to you, or your old expectations for yourself.

 - Remove people on social media that trigger comparison: Are there certain people you follow online whose content always makes you feel bad about yourself?
 If so, unfollow them for now, even if you like them.
 You can always follow them in the future when you think from a more positive place.

-- Practice gratitude: Studies have found that people who regularly practice gratitude are far happier than those who don’t.
+- Cultivate a sense of contentment and practice gratitude: By focusing on the blessings in one’s own life, it’s easier to develop a positive outlook and appreciate individual uniqueness.
+Practicing gratitude regularly can help shift your focus from what you perceive as lacking, to recognizing and cherishing the gifts and opportunities you have.
+Studies have found that people who regularly practice gratitude are far happier than those who don’t.
 Practicing gratitude includes giving thanks, praying, and even just saying thank you silently in your head, but an easy way to practice gratitude is to write down three things you’re grateful for each day.
 This short list will help you bring more awareness to the things you already have and love in your life.

-- Sit down and make a plan: It’s much easier to look at what other people are doing with detachment when you feel like you’re making progress and know where you’re headed.
+- Keep it simple.
+Sit down and make a plan: Simple living teaches us to focus on what’s important.
+It’s much easier to look at what other people are doing with detachment when you feel like you’re making progress and know where you’re headed.
 When you’re clear on what you want, plan at least one step you can take to move closer to your goals and try to take it within the next week.
 This is especially important if you’ve got big goals but have felt stuck for some time.